 Head of Development

-Prior to joining Hockey Wales, Ria was Head of Education & Inclusion for Cardiff City Foundation.
+Prior to joining Hockey Wales, Ria was Director of Education & Inclusion for Cardiff City Foundation.
 Her passion towards using the power of sport to change lives has seen Ria go from playing hockey herself through to now coaching the Howardians 1stXI and Welsh Ladies Masters.
 Ria spent 4 years working as a PE Teacher and 8 years working within the third sector.
 Roles that have aided in her determination to encourage more people into playing, enjoying and ultimately benefiting from sport.
 Personally Ria has a passion for remaining fit herself through CrossFit.

 A former international goal keeper for Wales, Ria brings with her not only playing experience but a number of insights, helping us on our journey towards becoming a high performing organisation.
 Ria is now Head of Development for Hockey Wales.
 Her role alongside numerous duties involves managing the Hockey Wales Club Development Officers.
 Alongside her role with Hockey Wales Ria is also currently completing her masters in Leadership in Sport.